Code-Institute-Submissions/wakey001-Endless-Rock-Paper-Scissors_FebResub/README.md

   * The Game Choices
     * The game includes clear instructions in the footer and a clear choice of buttons to push .
 These being rock, paper or scissors and are interactive that the user clicks.
+These have the syled to give a 3d effect when hovered as well as the cursor changing to a pointer.

     ![Interactive Buttons](https://user-images.githubusercontent.com/83303996/139327196-08eec25b-186a-4ab5-8df1-b8d3a48ceafb.PNG)